KarolBukowski94/SQL_Project_Data_Analytics/README.md

 ![Top Paying Jobs](assets/1_top_paying_jobs.PNG)
 *Bar charts generated in Power BI from my SQL query results, showcasing the top 10 highest-paying data analyst roles in 2023, both worldwide and in Poland, along with their corresponding salaries.*

-### 2. Skills for Top Paying Jobs
+### 2. Skills for Top-Paying Jobs 🔧
-To identify the 🔧 most in-demand skills for the highest-paying jobs 💰, I merged job postings with skills data and expand the limit of top-paying jobs to 20 to dive deeper into the market.
+To identify the most in-demand skills for the highest-paying jobs, I merged job postings with skills data and expand the limit of top-paying jobs to 20 to dive deeper into the market.
 This analysis reveals key competencies that employers prioritize for top-paying roles.
 ```sql
 --Global--
 WITH top_paying_jobs AS